 When a loved one dies in a construction accident, the family can be left dealing with feelings of shock, trauma, sadness and stress.
 Figuring out how to make ends meet, pay off medical bills and face funeral expenses can be just a few of the challenges that family members face after a construction accident.
 When a construction accident results in the death of a worker, family members should be alerted that they may be eligible to file a wrongful death claim.
-Rosenfeld Injury Lawyers has filed Illinois construction accident lawsuit under the Wrongful Death Act to provide financial relief to a family during this very stressful time.
+Rosenfeld Injury Lawyers LLC has filed Illinois construction accident lawsuit under the Wrongful Death Act to provide financial relief to a family during this very stressful time.

 Illinois construction workers can suffer fatal injuries from construction accidents in numerous ways.
 Every year, the number of fatalities on construction sites seems to increase.
 Construction companies no longer seem to place the well-being of a worker at the forefront of its consideration.
 Profits often are the priority when a construction company seeks to complete a project.
 Construction workers may suffer fatal injuries from using equipment in disrepair, working on unmarked, dangerous areas and being involved in serious falls.